gtif-cerulean/cerulean-client/tutorials/landslide_risk_tutorial.md

 ![](assets/landslide_risk_tutorial/ascreenshot_9980bf16e20c4746b25652c7b14611ff_text_export.jpeg)

 5\.
-The lefend is shown in the panel on the left.
+The legend is shown in the panel on the left.

 The bounding box for the analysis is shown in yellow.
-It can be togglec on and off using the "eye" icon in the legend panel.
+It can be toggled on and off using the "eye" icon in the legend panel.

 ![](assets/landslide_risk_tutorial/ascreenshot_330a7eefbcfd4343b9e15166470da2a4_text_export.jpeg)